jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_index.rst

 =========================

 The |sdk-php| consists of various features and components.
-Each of the following guides describe the components that are used in the SDK.
+Each of the following topics describe the components that are used in the SDK.

 .. toctree::
     :maxdepth: 1